I love how they mix well with my other plants

 Climacium Moss For sale Affordable, Grower Direct Prices At Tennessee Wholesale

 Climacium moss (Limacium americanum americanum) is often referred to as American tree moss because a careful examination of its structure makes many people think of trees.
 Its brown primary stems consist of fibrous rhizoid-like filaments.
-The primary stem sends off reddish-brown to brown secondary stems that can grow up from 0.75 inches to two inches tall.
+The central stem sends off reddish-brown to brown secondary stems that can grow up from 0.75 inches to two inches tall.
 Each secondary stem then sends off tertiary stems that are between 0.25 and 1.25 inches long.

 This moss likes to grow in damp conditions.
 While it can tolerate extremely wet conditions, these conditions usually cause this upright moss to topple over.
 The plant prefers to grow in rocky or clay soil.
 The individual plants will clump together until they appear to be one large plant looking like a cluster on rocks or dead trees.
 It prefers shady to partly shady conditions.

-High humidity and low lighting can be the basic ingredients you need to grow your own successful crop of the moss to add a splash of green throughout your landscaping.
+High humidity and low lighting can be the essential ingredients you need to grow your successful crop of the moss to add a splash of green throughout your landscaping.